Bảo Đại: Life in exile

-After moving to France, Bảo Đại no longer controlled the economic system to benefit himself as before, many his businesses in Vietnam were confiscated by Ngô Đình Diệm.
-Being watched by the tax authorities and no longer having financial support from the French government, he had to sell his assets gradually.
-Around 1960s, Bảo Đại's huge fortune was gradually dwindled.
-Many castles, expensive planes, luxury cars, etc... had to be sold to pay off the outstanding debts.
-Bảo Đại only received a small subsidy from President Giscard's government of 8,000 francs/month.
+After moving to France, Bảo Đại no longer controlled the economic system in Vietnam as he had during his reign, and many of his businesses in Vietnam were confiscated by Ngô Đình Diệm's government.
+Under increasing scrutiny from French tax authorities and without continued financial support from the French government, he gradually sold off many of his assets.
+By the 1960s, his fortune had significantly declined, and several of his properties, including castles, aircraft, and luxury cars, were sold to cover outstanding debts.
+During this period, he reportedly received a modest monthly subsidy of 8,000 francs from the government of President Giscard.

 In 1972, after spending all his assets, Bảo Đại lived with Monique Baudot, a French woman 30 years younger than him and they got married in 1982.
 In 1988, after a period of discussion with the parish priest of Saint-Pierre-de-Chaillot, Bảo Đại converted to Catholicism, taking the Christian name Jean-Robert.
 In 1988, Bảo Đại was baptised in France as Roman Catholic.

 In 1972, Bảo Đại issued a public statement from exile, appealing to the Vietnamese people for national reconciliation, stating, "The time has come to put an end to the fratricidal war and to recover at last peace and accord".
 At times, Bảo Đại maintained residence in southern France, and in particular in Monaco, where he sailed often on his private yacht, one of the largest in Monte Carlo harbor.
 He still reportedly held great influence among local political figures in the Quảng Trị and Thừa Thiên provinces of Huế.
 The Communist government of North Vietnam sent representatives to France hoping that Bảo Đại would become a member of a coalition government which might reunite Vietnam, in the hope of attracting his supporters in the regions wherein he still held influence.